webpack-contrib/css-loader/README.md

 };
 ```

-And run `webpack` via your preferred method.
+Run `webpack` using your preferred method.

-If, for one reason or another, you need to extract CSS as a file (i.e. do not store CSS in a JS module) you might want to check out the [recommend example](https://github.com/webpack-contrib/css-loader#recommend).
+If you need to extract CSS into a separate file (i.e. do not store CSS in a JS module), consider using the [recommend example](https://github.com/webpack-contrib/css-loader#recommend).

 ## Options